CLA 101-8 First-Year Writing Seminar: Endless Exile: Homelessness in the Ancient Mediterranean

 The course is a general history survey, starting with Rome’s humble beginnings and ending with the collapse of the Roman Empire.
-It will trace the story of how a small city state in central Italy, on the periphery of the older civilizations of the Near East and Greece, established military and political dominance over Italy; how it built a Mediterranean empire and administered it for centuries; how a long period of crisis led to its decline and partition into an eastern and western half; and finally how the western half collapsed.
+It will trace the story of how Rome as a small city state in central Italy, on the periphery of the older civilizations of the Near East and Greece, established military and political control over Italy; how it built a Mediterranean empire and administered it for centuries; how a long period of decline led to to the partition of its empire into an eastern and western half; and finally how the western half collapsed.
 In addition to this chronological narrative, the course will treat several key themes and concepts in Roman culture.
 The Roman military will receive attention, as will gender relations and public spectacles.
 Roman religion and the role of slavery will also be discussed.

 CLA 245 Classics and the Cinema: Ancient Greeks and Romans on the Big Screen